 Nevada has very restrictive privacy laws relating to the release of DMV records to third parties.
 Generally, a third party cannot get any information on a specific driver license or registration without a notarized release from the person about whom the information is requested.

 There are exceptions for law enforcement and other parties such as insurance companies.

 The release of DMV records is governed by these laws:

 Internet and kiosk driver histories contain only current information.
 If you need your original issue date or any other historical information, you must complete and submit an IR-002 application below.
-We do not release licensing information by telephone or email.

 Original Issue Date - Uber/Lyft drivers and former residents who need their original driver's license issue date must complete and mail an IR-002 application.
 This date is not listed on an internet or kiosk driver history.

 You must complete and mail an Application for Individual Record Information (IR 002) if: